Dheeraj-Deshmukh/Advance-Port-Scanner/README.md

 Given Switches :-

-  -i   | --ip           : To scan single ip
+  -i   | --ip           : To scan single ip.
-  -d   | --domain       : To scan single domain
+  -d   | --domain       : To scan single domain.
-  -s ` | --segment      : To scan network segment
+  -s ` | --segment      : To scan network segment .
-  -li  | --listip       : To scan List of the ip
+  -li  | --listip       : To scan List of the ip.
-  -ld  | --domainlist   : To scan List of the domain -h   | --help         : For help
+  -ld  | --domainlist   : To scan List of the domain.
+  -h   | --help         : For help .